Dylan-Ay/App-Gestion-Centre-de-Formation-Symfony-5/README.md

 - Having a management page to manage interns, courses, training and the categories of the courses
 - Having a detail page for an intern and a training session
 - Adding, Deleting, Updating datas
+- User connexion with personal profil
+- Admin role to provide more rights

 Stacks used :
 - PHP